Last Updated on 2 July, 2021

-Kenya was a surprising detour for me during my epic career break – I spent 2 weeks in Nairobi and Mombasa with my friend Helen and her inaugural Rock My Adventure Tour and had some unforgettable experiences.
-Kenya, and Africa as a whole is usually known for its animal encounters, and between the Maasai Mara Safari and Nairobi I got pretty up close with lots of animals, but the trip was really so much more than that, and you can read about it in this post I wrote for Travel Made Different.
+Kenya was a surprising detour for me during my epic career break – I spent 2 weeks in Nairobi and Mombasa with my friend Helen and her inaugural Rock My Adventure Tour [affiliate link] and had some unforgettable experiences.
+Kenya is well known for its animal encounter experiences, and I got pretty up close with lots of animals in Nairobi and on my Maasai Mara Safari and Nairobi, but I had so many other types of adventures on this trip.

-A version of this article was written for and published by Income’s Travel Made Different Blog.
+A version of this article was first written for and published by Income, and republished here with additional thoughts and photos.

 “When you travel in Africa, you have to prepare yourself physically and psychologically,” said Moses, the man in charge of the Mara Explorers campsite on the edge of Kenya’s famous Maasai Mara National Park where my group was settling in for the night.
 It had been a very long day of bumpy road travel from Nairobi, a journey that saw our bus break down at one point and left us stranded in the middle of nowhere for awhile, I was just very glad to stop moving for a while.

 But the very next morning on safari, I watched a herd of wildebeest stampede down the banks of the Mara River and snake their way across the water through a rising cloud of dust.
-In true National Geographic fashion, there was a soaring soundtrack playing in my head as I witnessed this sliver of a moment in the Great Migration, the annual movement of zebra, gazelle and wildebeest searching for new grazing grounds between the Mara and the Serengeti plains.
+In true National Geographic documentary fashion, there was a soaring soundtrack playing in my head as I witnessed this sliver of a moment in the Great Migration, also known as the annual movement of zebra, gazelle and wildebeest searching for new grazing grounds between the Mara and the Serengeti plains.

 Travel in Africa may be challenging at times, but moments like these remind me that it’s definitely worth the effort.